Ask a college president what all of their students have, and they will invariably respond: “a cell phone.”

 Given the ubiquity of cell phones, they are an attractive vehicle to communicate with students via text messages and nudges.
 A mobile-first or even a mobile-integrated communication approach can foster greater student engagement.

 But schools should be careful not to overuse or abuse them, lest they become white noise.
-Schools should understand that the mobile device is a busy place where a lot of activity is happening.
+Schools should understand that the mobile device is a busy place where a lot of activity occurs.

 There is a great opportunity to use text messages in a way that students appreciate– ways that make their lives easier.
 And, in the process, methods that can mutually benefit the college.